 I encourage you, regardless of how this pose feels initially, to continue to practice it.
 You will eventually settle into the sensations of this strong hip opener and receive many benefits to your joints, ligaments, fascia and tendons.
 This is what we call "juicing the joints" in Yin Yoga.
 You will increase your joint's range of motion and age much more gracefully with the increased mobility you get from a yin practice.
 However, this takes time and effort.
 Patience and persistence is the key to great health and healing of your body, mind and soul!

 If you are new to the mindfulness practice of Yin Yoga and how it differs from an active and physical practice, please visit my What is Yin Yoga page first!
 You will never regret learning how to apply these self-healing techniques to your life!
 Good luck!
-(I am here for you if you would like more coaching - just see my Holistic Health Coaching page for more information!)

 Let's begin practicing the pose!
 Start in the full Shoelace Pose,